Bird2Branch/Chem-E-Care-MVP-v1/README.md

 # Chem-E-Care

 A unified chemical energy facility and workflow management system with AI-powered insights.
-Founded by an aspiring chemical engineer (and 3 hard-working developers interested in Mech.
+Founded and built by an aspiring chemical engineer (and 3 hard-working developers interested in Mech.
 Eng., Computer Eng., and Electrical Eng.) — for chemical engineers :)

 # Open Application
    Open your browser and visit [azzy-chemE.github.io/chem-E-care-MVP-v1/](https://azzy-cheme.github.io/chem-E-care-MVP-v1/)